-As with last year's graphic identity, the look and feel of the festival was created by Berlin-based agency Vojd.
-It's a bold, brilliant and constantly shifting identity brought to life across animated stings before live shows, as well as across posters, programmes and flyers, where they formed the backdrop to some neat sans serif type.
-This year's work is a maelstrom of bright, esoteric warped imagery peppered with the odd emoji here and there; and as in previous years, it's an excellent reflection of the festival's wider intentions.
+As with last year's graphic identity, the look and feel of the festival were created by Berlin-based agency Vojd.
+It's a bold, brilliant, and constantly shifting identity brought to life across animated stings before live shows and across posters, programmes, and flyers, where they formed the backdrop to some neat sans serif type.
+This year's work is a vortex of bright, esoteric warped imagery peppered with the odd emoji here and there.
+As in previous years, it's an excellent reflection of the festival's wider intentions.

-While "turmoil" is a broad and thorny church through which to programme art and music, it's one that feels pertinent to each and every act.
+While "turmoil" is a broad and thorny church through which to programme art and music, it feels pertinent to each act.
 No-wave godmother Lydia Lunch, who performed as a trio of musicians known as Medusa's Bed with Zahra Mani and Mia Zabelka, sums up music's role as a conduit for, and site for questioning turmoil:

 "Art is the salve to the universal wound," she says, describing her work as having always "been about rising above whatever has tortured you."
 She adds, "Though we embrace turbulence, we also harness it as an energy that propels us towards change and empowerment… art is the salve, but also a mirror.
 Brutality and beauty, hope and despair are all part of a continuum, not opposites."

-Sound and its function not just as music or aural cues, but as an art form that carries multiples, is a key endeavour of Turkish drummer Cevdet Erek, too.
-We spoke to him on the site here, and his performance at Berlin's notorious, cavernous techno-mecca Berghain saw him perform Juliet-like on a balcony overlooking the crowd; using percussion as a way of making the "continuous, aggressive, and carefully-engineered rhythmic noise of turmoil."
+Sound and its function not just as music or aural cues but as an art form that carries multiples is a key endeavour of Turkish drummer Cevdet Erek, too.
+We spoke to him on the site here.
+His appearance at Berlin's notorious, cavernous techno-mecca Berghain saw him perform Juliet-like on a balcony overlooking the crowd; using percussion as a way of making the "continuous, aggressive, and carefully-engineered rhythmic noise of turmoil."

 "We need music and sound that unsettles us for a reason," says Rolf. "… that mirrors the dissonance of the world and resonates with our anxieties.
-That aims to articulate discontent and progress… Music that cancels out our pains with pain… Music that exposes us to forms of life and ways of experiencing that are foreign to us.
-Sound which evokes future realities that lie in wait on the horizon.
+That aims to articulate discontent and progress.
+Music that cancels out our pains with pain.
+Music that exposes us to forms of life and ways of experiencing that are foreign to us.
+Sound that evokes future realities that lie in wait on the horizon.
 Sound that motions towards new trajectories."